bring-n-ring/api/README.md

 1. Install Firebase CLI `npm install -g firebase-tools`
 2. Login to Firebase `firebase login`
-3. In the project root folder run `npm install`
+3. In the project root folder run `npm install` (have to use node 12)
 4. To run function locally run `npm run serve`

 ## Local debugging with emulators